Johns Hopkins 2019 Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Johns Hopkins, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 13%, admission to Johns Hopkins is very competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1570, or an ACT score of around 34.
+With an acceptance rate of 9.2%, admission to Johns Hopkins is very competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1570, or an ACT score of around 34.

 Not quite there?
+Try taking one of our SAT prep courses to raise your current score.
 You still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Johns Hopkins admission statistics.

 For students who took the ACT, the 25th percentile score of successful applicants was 32, and the 75th percentile score was 34.